Virginia Mathews: Career

+Personal life and death

+Mathews was a lesbian and lived with her longtime partner, Virginia "Ginny" B. Huie (1920–2008).
+Her mother's sister, Phyllis Hopper, was also a lesbian and had dated Ginny before Mathews.
+Mathews died on May 7, 2011, in Central Pennsylvania and was buried in the Machpelah Presbyterian Cemetery next to Ginny.

 Honors and legacy

 In 1965, the Women's National Book Association awarded Mathews their WNBA Book Award.
 The American Indian Library Association awarded Mathews their Distinguished Service to Indian Libraries Award in 1993.
 Two years later, The Association for Library Service to Children also awarded Mathews a Distinguished Service Award.
 In 2012, the American Indian Library Association named its library school scholarship after her.

+In 1994 Mathews was awarded American Library Association Honorary Membership.

+Mathews' papers relating to her work as director, National Book Committee, Deputy Director, National Library Week, and consultant, Library of Congress Center for the Book are at the Library of Congress.